-On March 5, 2012, we and our underwriters determined the estimated price for this offering, as set forth on the cover page of this prospectus.
-The midpoint of the price range is \$9.00 per share.
+On March 23, 2012, we and our underwriters determined the estimated price for this offering of \$7.00 per share.
 In comparison, our estimate of the fair value of our common stock was \$6.78 per share as of November 2, 2011.
 In determining the estimated fair value of \$6.78 per share on November 2, 2011, our board of directors considered a contemporaneous valuation of our common stock as of October 17, 2011 prepared by an external consultant.
 We note that, as is typical in IPOs, the estimated price for this offering was not derived using a formal determination of fair value, but was determined based upon discussions between us and the underwriters.
 Among the factors that were considered in setting this price were existing conditions in the public capital markets and the prospects for our company and the industry in which we operate.
-Specifically, we believe that the difference between the fair value of our common stock as of November 2, 2011 and the midpoint of the estimated price for this offering is primarily the result of the following factors:
+Specifically, we believe that the difference between the fair value of our common stock as of November 2, 2011 and the estimated price for this offering was primarily the result of the following factors:

 Historically, and we believe it is reasonable to expect that, the completion of an IPO increases the value of an issuer's common stock as a result of the increase in the liquidity and ability to trade such securities in the public market.
 In addition, our convertible preferred stock currently has substantial economic rights and preferences over our common stock.
-The estimated price for this offering necessarily assumes that the IPO has occurred, a public market for our common stock has been created and that our preferred stock has converted into common stock in connection with the IPO.
+The estimated price for this offering necessarily assumed that the IPO has occurred, a public market for our common stock has been created and that our preferred stock has converted into common stock in connection with the IPO.

-- Since November 2, 2011, we have achieved important milestones in the clinical development of our most advanced product candidates and generally continued to advance the development of these product candidates, as described in more detail below, which has had a positive impact on the fair value of our common stock: - in November 2011, we dosed the first patient in a Phase 2 clinical trial of MM-121 in non-small cell lung cancer; - in December 2011, the FDA notified us that a clinical hold had been released for our IND for MM-151, and in January 2012, we dosed the first patient in a Phase 1 clinical trial of MM-151 in solid tumors; - in January 2012, we dosed the first patient in a pivotal Phase 3 clinical trial of MM-398 for the treatment of patients with metastatic pancreatic cancer who have previously failed treatment with gemcitabine; - in February 2012, we dosed the first patient in a Phase 2 trial of MM-121 in ovarian cancer; and - we generally continued clinical advancement of MM-111, MM-302 and MM-151 in accordance with our overall development plans.
+- Since November 2, 2011, we achieved important milestones in the clinical development of our most advanced product candidates and generally continued to advance the development of these product candidates, as described in more detail below, which has had a positive impact on the fair value of our common stock: - in November 2011, we dosed the first patient in a Phase 2 clinical trial of MM-121 in non-small cell lung cancer; - in December 2011, the FDA notified us that a clinical hold had been released for our IND for MM-151, and in January 2012, we dosed the first patient in a Phase 1 clinical trial of MM-151 in solid tumors; - in January 2012, we dosed the first patient in a pivotal Phase 3 clinical trial of MM-398 for the treatment of patients with metastatic pancreatic cancer who have previously failed treatment with gemcitabine; - in February 2012, we dosed the first patient in a Phase 2 trial of MM-121 in ovarian cancer; and - we generally continued clinical advancement of MM-111, MM-302 and MM-151 in accordance with our overall development plans.